We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

-The \emph{Expected T-trial Regret} $R_{\mathrm{O}}(T)$ can be interpreted as the gap between the expected adoption amount of the optimal recommendation strategy and the actual recommendation strategy $\mathrm{O}$ under $T$ rounds of recommendations, and $\frac{R_{\mathrm{O}}(T)}{T}$ is the gap between the expected adoption rate of the optimal recommendation strategy and the actual recommendation strategy $\mathrm{O}$.
+The \emph{Expected T-trial Regret} $R(T)$ can be interpreted as the gap between the expected adoption amount of the optimal recommendation strategy and our designed recommendation strategy under $T$ rounds of recommendations, and $\frac{R(T)}{T}$ is the gap between the expected adoption rate of the optimal recommendation strategy and the actual recommendation strategy.